hstreamdb/docs-next/docs/write/stream-in-platform.md

 - The **Append records throughout** chart shows the number of records to the stream per second in the last 5 minutes.
 - The **Append bytes throughout** chart shows the number of bytes to the stream per second in the last 5 minutes.
-- The **Append requests** chart shows the number of requests to the stream in the last 5 minutes.
-- The **Failed append requests** chart shows the number of failed requests to the stream in the last 5 minutes.
+- The **Total requests** chart shows the number of requests to the stream in the last 5 minutes.
+Including failed requests.
 - The **Append requests throughout** chart shows the number of requests to the stream per second in the last 5 minutes.

 ### View stream subscriptions